EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-transfer-an-eosio.token-token.md

 * Install the currently supported version of `cleos`.

-* `eosio.token` contract is deployed on the network which you are connected to.
+* `eosio.token` contract is deployed on the network you are connected to.

 * Understand the following:
   * What is a [transaction](https://developers.eos.io/welcome/latest/glossary/index/#transaction).